 • Optionally, you can grill the sandwich in a panini press or on a stovetop skillet with a little butter to create a warm and toasty Spicy Tuna Panini.
 Be sure to press it gently and flip it so both sides become golden brown.

-• Mayonnaise – A good alternative for mayonnaise could either be Greek yogurt, avocado mash, hummus, or vegan mayo (for a dairy free option).
+• Mayonnaise – Swap with Greek yogurt, avocado mash, hummus, or vegan mayo.

-• Paprika – Use cayenne pepper, red pepper flakes, or chili powder in place of paprika, while still retaining its spicy kick.
+• Paprika – Use cayenne, red pepper flakes, or chili powder

-• Lemon Juice – Substitute with lime zest or juice, rice white vinegar, or white wine vinegar.
+• Lemon Juice – Substitute with lime juice or a splash of white wine vinegar.

 • Add a drizzle or layer of pesto, balsamic glaze, or your favorite vinaigrette on top.